mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/branching.md

 ## Cherry-Pick Process - Developer

-When your PR is required on a release branch, you will follow the cherry picking process.
+When your PR is required on a release branch (e.g. for a dot release or to fix a regression for an upcoming release), you will follow the cherry picking process.

 1. Make a PR to 'master' like normal.
 1. Add the appropriate milestone and the `CherryPick/Approved` label.